rise-lang/2021-CGO-artifact/README.md

 This artifact includes configuration files used for the paper (`.yaml` files at the root).
 You might need to tweak them according to your setup (e.g. change the ssh destination).
-You can create custom configuration files to run benchmarks on any OpenCL-enabled target (not just the ARM CPUs used in the paper), but expect different performance behaviour.
+You can create custom configuration files to run benchmarks on any other OpenCL-enabled target, but expect different performance behaviour.

-**You need ssh access to the remote target without password prompt (use ssh keys).**
+**You need ssh access to the remote target without password prompt ([setup ssh keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2)).**
-**TODO: give instructions to setup an ssh key**

 ### Odroid XU4 target configurations